estuary/flow/site/docs/concepts/flowctl.md

 It's also how you provision Flow roles and users.
 Learn more about [authentication](../reference/authentication.md).

 * `catalog` allows you to work with your organization's current active catalog entities.
-You can investigate the current Data Flows, pull specifications for local editing, and test and publish specifications that you wrote or edited locally.
+You can investigate the current Data Flows, pull specifications for local editing, test and publish specifications that you wrote or edited locally, and delete entities from the catalog.

 * `collections` allows you to work with your Flow collections.
 You can read the data from the collection and output it to stdout, or list the [journals](../concepts/advanced/journals.md) or journal fragments that comprise the collection.
 [Learn more about reading collections with flowctl](../concepts/collections.md#using-the-flowctl-cli).

 * `draft` provides an alternative method for many of the actions you'd normally perform with `catalog`, but common workflows have more steps.
-`draft` also allows you to delete Flow entities.

 You can access full documentation of all flowctl subcommands from the command line by passing the `--help` or `-h` flag, for example: